-Dr. DaSilva is an orthopedic surgeon subspecializing in sports injuries and arthritic conditions of the knee, hip, and shoulder.
+Dr. DaSilva is an orthopedic surgeon subspecializing in sports injuries and arthritic conditions of the knee, hip, and shoulder, including ACL reconstruction and total knee replacement.
 Dr. DaSilva believes in joint preservation and has expertise in minimally invasive surgery, cartilage repair, cartilage restoration, cartilage and meniscal transplantation, osteotomies, and ligament reconstruction.
 Dr. DaSilva also has an interest in hip arthroscopy.

 Dr. DaSilva grew up in the Pacific Northwest on Vancouver Island.
 He attended Trinity Western University in British Columbia on academic scholarship and graduated with great distinction.
 He earned his medical degree from The University of British Columbia, where he received multiple scholarships and awards.
 He completed orthopedic surgery residency training at Western University in London, Ontario.
 During residency, he received several awards for his research and served as the chief resident.